salclure/Warsong-Realm/.github/ISSUE_TEMPLATE/--warsong-realm-bugtracker.md

 ---
 name: "# Warsong Realm BugTracker"
-about: Bugs related to Warsong Realm
+about: Bugs related to Warsong Realm.

 ---